April 23, 2020

 Students who propose a synoptic major may also ask to read for honors.
-The Academic Standards Committee decides on admission to the Honors Program for synoptic majors.
+The Committee on Standards decides on admission to the Honors Program for synoptic majors.
 (An explanation of the procedure is available at the Office of the Registrar.)
 At least 1.00 unit of credit in independent study must be included in the program, and arrangements are made for an outside examiner.
 The degrees of honors are identical to those described above.

 A student's year of graduation, or class, is determined by the registrar based on semesters of full-time study completed.
 The year of graduation will be set back as appropriate for students returning after having withdrawn, unless we receive the transcript with the evidence that they have earned credit as full-time students elsewhere.
 Students who fall behind the normal pace of 4.00 units per year by more than 2.00 units will have their year of graduation and class set back as appropriate.
 The class year will reflect the graduation ceremony in which the student will be eligible to participate.

 Questions about a student's year of graduation should be addressed to the registrar.

 The Kenyon degree is based on work accomplished during four years of full-time academic work (See Residency under Requirements for the Degree).
 Early graduation is rare and infrequent, granted only in extenuating circumstances.
 Petitions for early graduation are submitted at least one year in advance of the proposed date of graduation.
 Detailed information about criteria and procedures is available from the Office of the Registrar.